-Committee Memberships Name Age Independent Director Since Audit Committee Compensation Committee Corporate Governance and Nominating Committee Environmental, Social and Governance Committee David Garofalo 58 No 08/2020 Warren Gilman 64 Yes 08/2020 \checkmark 4 v \checkmark Alan Hair 62 Yes 11/2020 \checkmark 4 v \checkmark Ken Robertson 69 Yes 11/2020 ↓ ↓ 6.1 \checkmark Karri Howlett 48 Yes 02/2022 \checkmark \checkmark A 🗸 Angela Johnson 40 Yes 03/2023 \checkmark \checkmark ✓ Member ↔ Chairperson G ∽ Financia l Expert
+Committee Memberships Name Age Independent Director Since Audit Committee Compensation Committee Corporate Governance and Nominating Committee Environmental, Social and Governance Committee David Garofalo 59 No 08/2020 Warren Gilman 65 Yes 08/2020 \checkmark 4 1 \checkmark Alan Hair 63 Yes 11/2020 \checkmark 41 \checkmark Ken Robertson 70 Yes 11/2020 4 √ &√ \checkmark Karri Howlett 49 Yes 02/2022 \checkmark \checkmark 41 Angela Johnson 41 Yes 03/2023 \checkmark \checkmark ✓ Member ↔ Chairperson 6 ⊌∕ Financia ıl Expert

 Each of the nominees, other than Mr. Garofalo, is considered to be independent of the Company.
-See "Corporate Governance - Board of Directors - Independence of the Board".
+See the section on page 48 titled "Independence of the Board".

-The following sets forth information on the Nominees, including the number of Shares, restricted share unites ("RSUs") and options to purchase Shares ("Options") under the Company's long-term incentive plan dated March 7, 2021 (the "LTIP") beneficially owned by each Nominee, directly or indirectly, or over which each Nominee exercises control or direction.
+The following sets forth information on the Nominees, including the number of restricted share units ("RSUs") and options to purchase Shares ("Options") under the Company's long-term incentive plan dated March 7, 2021 (the "LTIP"), Shares and Warrants beneficially owned by each Nominee, directly or indirectly, or over which each Nominee exercises control or direction.
 Unless otherwise specified, such information is at the date hereof.